Bridging the phenotype-target gap for molecular generation via multi-objective reinforcement learning: Experiments

 Target-based methods focus solely on generating high-affinity molecules to specific target proteins, overlooking the effect on cellular contexts.
-In contrast, ExMolRL explicitly conditioned on the cellular state of the target protein to generate molecules that would induced desirable phenotypic profiles.
+In contrast, XMolRL is explicitly conditioned on the cellular state of the target protein to generate molecules that would induce desirable phenotypic profiles.
 To assess the effectiveness of this strategy, we further evaluated the ability of generated molecules to inhibit the viability of MCF7 breast cancer cells.
-Figure~\ref{fig:IC50} showed the boxplots of the log(IC50) values that measure the inhibitory potency of molecules generated by ExMolRL and competing methods across 10 target proteins.
+Figure~\ref{fig:IC50} showed the boxplots of the log(IC50) values that measure the inhibitory potency of molecules generated by XMolRL and competing methods across 10 target proteins.
 Note that lower log(IC50) values indicate stronger inhibitory capacity.
-The results verified that ExMolRL consistently produced molecules with stronger anticancer potential across all targets compared to other methods.
-Moreover, the IC50 distributions of ExMolRL exhibited lower variance, indicating its stability to generate high-quality molecules.
+The results verified that XMolRL consistently produced molecules with stronger anticancer potential across all targets compared to other methods.
+Moreover, the IC50 distributions of XMolRL exhibited lower variance, indicating its stability to generate high-quality molecules.
 While SBMolGen did generate a few highly potent molecules with extremely low log(IC50) values for specific targets such as AKT2 and SMAD, its overall distribution was broader and less stable.
-These results highlight that, compared to docking-based approaches, ExMolRL's phenotype-conditioned strategy enables more effective and personalized molecule design, particularly for targeting cancer-specific cellular states.
+These results highlight that, compared to docking-based approaches, XMolRL's phenotype-conditioned strategy enables more effective and personalized molecule design, particularly for targeting cancer-specific cellular states.